Tony O'Connor (composer): Composing and recording

 As well as the guitar and the piano, O'Connor also played the flute, both metal and wood based flutes, as well as an Electric Wind Instrument (EWI) which allowed for a wide variety of instrument sounds to be produced on one instrument.
 He also played percussion, the bass guitar and keyboards.
 O'Connor usually worked as a solo artist, playing all instruments in his recordings.
-He did, however, collaborate with guitarist, Paul Clement, on the album, Summer Rain, with songs co-written by both artists featured on the CD.
+He did, however, collaborate with guitarist Paul Clement on the album Summer Rain, with songs co-written by both artists featured on the CD.
 Clement also played the guitar on Mariner, Tales of the Wind, Bushland Dreaming, Lovesong, Live in Concert, Dreams and Discoveries and Whispering Sea.

+Tony and Paul met in Brisbane 1981 and performed as a duo prior to Tonys' move to keyboards etc.

 To record his music, O'Connor used AKG Acoustics and RODE Microphones mics on a Sony digital console.
 The microphones were first fed through two Amek Channel-In-A-Box units for equalizing and compression.
 All Taylor guitars were recorded directly using Fishman pickups.
 As O'Connor was passionate about achieving the best quality recording possible, the equipment he used changed as technology improved and, as a result, the exact equipment used to record each album is not known.
 Wind Seeker, however, was tracked, mixed and mastered within Emagic's Logic Audio software, using Digidesign digital interfaces on a Macintosh G4 466Mhz computer.
 The album was recorded in 24bit 44.1 kHz digital audio, however the final master was dithered to 16bit using Waves software plug ins.